middesk/mitm-mcp/README.md

 This repository implements an MCP for mitmproxy.
 [Mitmproxy](https://github.com/mitmproxy/mitmproxy) is a very popular tool to inspect network requests via a proxy.

-We can put any Middesk service behind mitmproxy to inspect requests sent to it.

 Using this MCP, we can do things like:
 ```